michaelnordmeyer/michaelnordmeyer.github.io/_posts/2017-05-02-digital-hoarding.md

 Because I work in digital media and creating software, whatever I do is related to digital things.
 No escape.
 Information overload keeps getter higher and higher.

-I love computers and technologie.
+I love computers and technology.
 But it doesn’t feel beneficial anymore to consume large amounts of information.
 At least I stopped using Facebook.